 - activities for under 5’s (google doc)

 - activities for children and young people (google doc)

 - free activities for children and young people (google doc)

 - activities for young people aged 16+ (google doc)

-Attend our free families event.
-This event is for families, children and young people explore and try inclusive and accessible activities in the borough.
+Attend our next free family fun day.
+This event is for children and young people with SEND and their families, to explore and try inclusive and accessible activities in the borough.

 Time: 2pm to 5pm

 For more information and to book a slot, visit Eventbrite – SEND inclusive leisure fair.